piratuks/piratuks/README.md

 - 👋 Hi, I’m @piratuks
-- 👀 I’m interested in various interesting and challenging.
+- 👀 I’m interested in various interesting and challenging projects.
 - 🌱 I’m currently learning React, Python Django and Java Spring Boot.
 - 💞️ I’m looking to collaborate.
 If you wanna to collaborate on project and etc please reach me out.
 - 📫 How to reach me just ping me a message on https://www.linkedin.com/in/evaldas123456/ or via email evaldiz@gmail.com